petabyteboy/petabyteboy/README.md

 **Many of my projects are hosted over at [git.pbb.lc](https://git.pbb.lc/petabyteboy/).
 If something you are looking for isn't here, I have probably moved it there.**

+I'm non-binary.
 My pronouns are **they/them/...**.
-If your language doesn't have any common gender-neutral pronouns, you may use male pronouns.
+Using the correct pronouns is not optional.
+If your language doesn't have any common gender-neutral pronouns, you may use male pronouns, but gender-neutral pronouns are preferred.

 I'm mostly a networking person.
 Many of my projects are related to network visualisation, such as [HopGlass](https://github.com/hopglass/), a tool widely used by wireless mesh networking projects across Germany.
+But I'm also a NixOS user, enthusiast and contributor.
+Declarative infrastructure deployment is the future. 🚀

+At day I build train-wayside communication systems at @nyantec 🚈💨, at night I establish independent infrastructure, like the experimental autonomous network [AS207921](https://bgpview.io/asn/207921).

-If you are interested in networking or want to talk to me for any other reason, you can contact me on any of the following platforms:
+If you are interested in any of my networking projects or want to talk to me for any other reason, you may contact me on any of the following platforms:
 - XMPP: [petabyteboy@petabyteboy.de](xmpp:petabyteboy@petabyteboy.de)
 - IRC: pbb on Freenode
 - Email: [github@pbb.lc](mailto:github@pbb.lc)